elliotlarson/dev-notes/books/start-small-stay-small-a-developers-guide-to-launching-a-startup.md

 ### Measuring demand affordably or for free

+Things that matter:

 * **Conversion rate**: The percentage of unique people who visit your site and plunk down the money for your product or service.
 A viable business has a conversion rate between 1-4%.
 More is great, and less can work, but that is the sweet spot.
 * **Traffic**: You need to ask a question like, how many visitors do I need to gross $1,000.
   Sources:
-  * Search engine - organic search engines
+  * Search engine - organic search engines (check Google for stats on searches for relevant keywords)
   * Incoming links - organic links from blogs
   * Direct traffic - someone types your URL into their browser directly
   * Advertising - AdWords, banner ads, etc.

+You can also put a survey or link to call to action landing page on targeted forum to guage interest.